Sherman business establishments in 1884

 to spend several weeks at that well known health resort.

-Mrs. I. T. Akers and son, Olan, left yesterday for Eureka Springs on
+Mrs. I. T. Akers and son, Olan, left yesterday for Eureka Springs

 the 12:25 train to be gone several weeks.